GiorgioPietrabissa/giorgiopietrabissa.github.io/_pages/about.md

 I am an economist with research interests in international, urban and labor economics, and a specific focus on inequality.
 I use quantitative tools from trade and empirical IO.

-In my research, I study how public policies and the interplay of multiple markets determine spatial inequalities and the distribution of economic activity.
+In my research, I study how public policies and their interplay with multiple markets determine spatial inequalities and the distribution of economic activity.

 ---